techbelle/the-little-mongodb-book/en/mongodb.markdown

 As you read through this, I encourage you to play with MongoDB to replicate what I demonstrate as well as to explore questions that you might come up with on your own.
 It's easy to get up and running with MongoDB, so let's take a few minutes now to set things up.
 You'll need to have a MongoDB server running somewhere, as well as a MongoDB client (CLI or GUI) running locally.

-For the client part, install either MongoDB Shell from [the official page](https://www.mongodb.com/docs/mongodb-shell/) or if you prefer GUI to command line shell, you can use [MongoDB Compass](https://www.mongodb.com/try/download/compass), an open source GUI for MongoDB.
+For the client part, install either the MongoDB Shell from [the official page](https://www.mongodb.com/docs/mongodb-shell/) or if you prefer GUI to command line shell, you can use [MongoDB Compass](https://www.mongodb.com/try/download/compass), an open source GUI for MongoDB.
 MongoDB Compass has the shell built-in so you can switch between using GUI and command line as you wish.

-To run the server, if you don't want to (or can't) install MongoDB server locally, you can sign up for a free hosted MongoDB cluster in [Atlas](https://www.mongodb.com/cloud/atlas) - follow the [getting started directions](https://docs.atlas.mongodb.com/getting-started/) there to connect to your cluster.
+To run the server, if you don't want to (or can't) install MongoDB server locally, you can sign up for a free hosted MongoDB cluster in [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) - follow the [getting started directions](https://docs.atlas.mongodb.com/getting-started/) there to connect to your cluster.

 If you can run MongoDB locally and prefer to do that, follow instructions for your operating system on the [official installation manual page](https://www.mongodb.com/docs/manual/administration/install-community/).

 Once you have `mongod` running locally or a connection string to your Atlas MongoDB cluster, connect to it from your MongoDB Shell or Compass.

 Try entering `db.version()` at the prompt to make sure everything's working as it should.
 Hopefully you'll see the server version number you connected to.

 # Chapter 1 - The Basics #